-Section 3 - Voting in all elections under the direction of the SGA shall be by secret online ballot and shall take place over a period of two (2) days
+Section 3 - Voting in all elections under the direction of the SGA and the Office of Student Life shall be by secret online ballot and shall take place over a period of three (3) days.
+In the event of technical difficulties, the election process may be extended.

-- 1. On the first day, polls will be set up in the Alan B. Mollohan Campus Community Center from 9:00a.m.- 6:00p.m. - 2.
-On the second day, polls will continue to be open through online only. - 3.
-The ballots will be counted through online tabulation with the supervision of the SGA advisor(s).
+a.
+The ballots will be counted through online tabulation with the supervision of the SGA advisor(s) and the Vice President of Student Life.
 The election results shall be posted within two (2) days of the closing of the polls and all ballots retained for at least seven (7) days after the polling.

 Section 4 - It is the responsibility of the Parliamentarian to make known to all nominees and/or applicants prior to the election the campaigning rules and expectations of said persons if elected.
+In the event that the individual who is holding the office of Parliamentarian is running for any office, the responsibility of the SGA elections will fall to the advisor, administrative liaisons, and the Office of Student Life.